chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/document.md

 }
 ```

 Save and commit.
-We could change our Netlify publication to deploy the docs site, or use a second deployment system (such as [now.sh](https://zeit.co/home)) to deploy the docs site on every commit.
+For instance, we could use either [Netlify](https://www.netlify.com/) or even [Vercel](https://vercel.com/) as a deployment system for our docs site on every commit.

 <!--
 Create a second Netlify integration to run the docs build script: